seesteins/pySimplefin/README.md

 # Pysimplefin

 A library to simplify the usage of the simplefin protocol in python.
+It is built to allow for the syncing of a local database with a remote simplefin server.

 ## Usage

 You'll need to create a simplefin account.
-The cost is currently $1.50 per year.
+The cost is currently $1.50 per month.
 This can be done here <https://beta-bridge.simplefin.org/>.

 ### Access simplefin with a claim token